oliversssf2/ISEF_2021/plan.md

 2. Performs all the calculations (moment, position, angle, etc.) and returns the requested variables of the DPLM When its functions are called.

-3. Store the variables of the DPLM object in different states for reusing when its functions are called again with the exact same parameters.
+3. Cache different states of DPLM for reusing when its functions are called again with the same parameters.

 ### Function required

-1. A change state function that takes in the change of slot of each springs as input).
+1. A change state function that takes in the change of slot of each spring as input).
 2. A return state function
 3. A RMSE calculation function (used as the reward for the action taken).
 4. Internal calculation functions.